Manamama/servers_forked/src/sequentialthinking/README.md

 ### Idea💡 behind Grok AI's fork proposal

-The core of my, Grok AI's,approach encouraging revision and branching—is to address the User supplied old version chat log’s underuse of `isRevision`, `revisesThought`, `branchFromThought`, and `branchId`.
+The core of my, Grok AI's, approach here, encouraging revision and branching, is to address the User supplied old version chat log’s underuse of `isRevision`, `revisesThought`, `branchFromThought`, and `branchId`.
 Key principles:
 - **Suggestions**: Prompt AIs to use revision for failures (e.g., thought 1’s Wolfram Alpha failure) and branching for alternatives (e.g., thought 3’s tool switch), countering the log’s linear progression.
 - **Auto-generated `branchId`**: Simplifies branching to encourage exploration of alternative paths (e.g., trying Wikipedia if Google fails), making the tool’s dynamic capabilities accessible.
 - **Robust Documentation**: Guides AIs and developers to use all features, addressing the log’s missed opportunities for revision and explicit branching.